 I was chatting with a friend recently, who was in the middle of trying to organise a social get-together with the parents from her son’s class at school.

 Turns out organising this kind of event is tricky – finding a day when people aren’t working, or don’t have other plans.
 My friend had suggested an evening get-together but the idea was shot down.
 Why?

 Well, according to one of the school Mums, “all the single Mums will be there, all dressed up, you know…”

 Besides which, I’ve been married.
 And as it happens, it’s not an experience I’m in any rush to repeat.
-Imagine what co-habiting could mean for my mug cupboard system, for starters.
+Imagine what co-habiting could mean for my mug organising system, for starters.

 I suspect this might change in about five years when some of the Marrieds in my town get divorced and my friends start trying to fix us all up with one another, like dysfunctional Stickle Bricks.

 But it’s not like I’m hanging out for that.
 I’m not going into details on the Internet, for all our sakes, but I do okay in terms of what we might call “company”.
 I’m certainly not leaning out of the window with a telescope waiting to catch a glimpse of someone else’s man.
 I am not judging anyone for the choices they might make, but I don’t think it’s fair to assume that the default goal of a single mother is to have affairs with married men in hopes of ‘stealing’ someone away from their spouse.

 If you are married, though, let me ask you.
 Why are some women so scared of single Mums?
 Presumably you also have married female friends who are attractive?
 Who might be unfaithful to their partners?